pub struct TranslateCtx<'tcx> {Show 15 fields

 span must be a span from which we obtained that filename.

-pub fn translate_filename(&mut self, name: &FileName) -> FileName
+pub fn translate_filename(&mut self, name: FileName) -> FileName

-pub fn translate_span_data(&mut self, rspan: &Span) -> SpanData
+pub fn translate_span_data(&mut self, span: Span) -> SpanData

 Sourcepub fn translate_span_from_source_info(